Published | Report Code | Available Format | Pages |

-The COVID-19 pandemic has negatively impacted the growth of the RF semiconductor market across the world, as it has resulted in the disruption of the supply chain of raw materials and components.
-Additionally, a possible economic recession, triggered by the pandemic, may shrink the IT budget of companies, which otherwise makes them potential customers of RF technologies.
+The COVID-19 outbreak has had a negative impact on the market growth, as it has disrupted the supply chain of components and raw materials.
+Moreover, a possible economic recession enkindled by the pandemic may reduce the information technology (IT) budget of companies, which otherwise make substantial use of RF technologies.

-IT & telecommunications was the highest-revenue-generating category in the RF semiconductor market during 2014–2019, on the basis of application.
-The growing data consumption across the globe is driving the demand for the upgradation of telecommunication networks.
-Therefore, with the rising number of 5G deals being bagged by network providers and the massive growth in the mobile devices sector, the IT & telecommunications category is expected to continue flourishing throughout the forecast period.
+The IT & telecommunications category generated the highest revenue in the application segment during 2014–2019.
+The rising data consumption across the world has escalated the requirement for the upgradation of the telecommunications network.
+Therefore, the mushrooming number of 5G deals being inked by network providers and the advancing mobile devices sector will supplement the IT & telecommunications category’s growth in the RF semiconductor market.

-The RF semiconductor industry in the Asia-Pacific (APAC) region is growing at a steady rate, owing to the surging demand for smartphones and 5G deployment in countries such as China, Japan, and South Korea.
-The 5G deployment rate would accelerate in China, owing to the ‘Made in China 2025’ roadmap, which envisages 5G as playing a transformative role in China’s ambition to gain a worldwide lead in a range of new technologies, such as industrial IoT, cloud computing, and artificial intelligence (AI).
-This has ensured a consistent demand for RF semiconductor components, which are predicted to play a vital role in the consumer electronics industry.
+The RF semiconductor industry is growing at a steady rate in the APAC region, majorly due to the rising demand for smartphones and increasing deployment of the 5G technology in South Korea, Japan, and China.
+The 5G deployment rate is intensifying in China due to the ‘Made in China 2025’ plan, which envisages that 5G will play a transformative role in China’s objective of gaining a worldwide lead in an array of advanced technologies, including artificial intelligence (AI), industrial IoT, and cloud computing.
+This would, therefore, ensure a steady demand for RF semiconductor components in this region.

 Report Attribute | Details |

-Historical Years | 2014-2019 |
+Historical Years |

-Base Year (2019) Market Size | $2.1 billion |
+Base Year (2019) Market Size |

-Forecast Period (2020-2030) CAGR | 8.8% |
+Forecast Period CAGR |

-Report Coverage | Market Trends, Revenue Estimation and Forecast, Segmentation Analysis, Regional and Country Breakdown, COVID-19 Impact, Company Share Analysis, Companies’ Strategical Developments, Product Benchmarking, Company Profiling |
+Market Trends, Revenue Estimation and Forecast, Segmentation Analysis, Regional and Country Breakdown, COVID-19 Impact, Company Share Analysis, Companies’ Strategical Developments, Product Benchmarking, Company Profiling |

-Market Size by Segments | By Wafer Size; By Frequency Band; By Component; By Material; By Operating Voltage; By Application |
+By Wafer Size; By Frequency Band; By Component; By Material; By Operating Voltage; By Application |

-Market Size of Geographies | U.S., Canada, Germany, France, Italy, U.K., Spain, Russia, Japan, China, India, South Korea, Brazil, Mexico, Israel, South Africa |
+U.S., Canada, Germany, France, Italy, U.K., Spain, Russia, Japan, China, India, South Korea, Brazil, Mexico, Israel, South Africa |

-Secondary Sources and References (Partial List) | International Society of Automation (ISA), International Telecommunication Union, International Telecommunications Society (ITS), International Trade Union (ITU), Internet of Things Association (IOTA), American Electronics Association (AEA), China Consumers Association (CCA), Consumer Electronics & Technologies Industry Association (CETIA), Consumer Electronics Association (CEA), Control System Integrators Association (CSIA), Industrial Internet Consortium, International Association of Computer Science and Information Technology (IACSIT), GSM Association Organisation for Economic Co-operation and Development (OECD) Note: Above listed references and organizations are partial; the detailed and complete list is available in the final report. |
+International Society of Automation (ISA), International Telecommunication Union, International Telecommunications Society (ITS), International Trade Union (ITU), Internet of Things Association (IOTA), American Electronics Association (AEA), China Consumers Association (CCA), Consumer Electronics & Technologies Industry Association (CETIA), Consumer Electronics Association (CEA), Control System Integrators Association (CSIA), Industrial Internet Consortium, International Association of Computer Science and Information Technology (IACSIT), GSM Association Organisation for Economic Co-operation and Development (OECD) Note: Above listed references and organizations are partial; the detailed and complete list is available in the final report. |

 With the widespread adoption of the IoT technology, robust network capacity has become imperative.
 IoT helps build an interconnected framework of physical things, such as smart devices, through secure networks, using RF technologies.
 For instance, RF transceivers are used in smart home devices, to connect with the internet using Bluetooth or Wi-Fi.
 Further, with the increasing smart city projects in different parts of the world, the demand for smart devices is growing considerably.